carlocardella/vscode-VirtualRepos/README.md

 ## Repository management

+### Open a repo

+Use the `Open repository` command to open an existing repo from GitHub, you can choose from three options:

+1. `Open repository`: open any repository you have access to, enter the name as `owner/repoName`

+   *Note: If you just enter the repo name, the extension assumes you own it, this is the same as using `Open my repository`*

+2. `Open my repository`: open a repository from a list of repos you own
+3. `Open starred repository`: open one of your Starred repos

+The repository will load automatically (of course, make sure you are connected to the Internet), you can then browse it, open, edit, add, delete files as if they where on your local file system even without cloning the repo.

+#### Sync repositories across devices

-Use the `Open repository` command to open an existing repo from GitHub (use the format `owner/repo`); you can sync your open repositories across multiple devices by enabling [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) in Visual Studio Code.
+You can sync your open repositories across multiple devices by enabling [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync) in Visual Studio Code.

 *Node: you may need to Refresh the Virtual Repos view to see the latest repos added or removed from another machine.*

-The repository will load automatically (of course, make sure you are connected to the Internet), you can then browse it, open, edit, add, delete files as if they where on your local file system even without cloning the repo.
+### Create new repo

+You can create a new repository (public or private), other repo operations (delete, star, fork, clone, download) will come in future releases.

+## Automatic commits

 Changes are committed automatically after the file is saved.
+The commit message is `VirtualRepos: update file <filePath>`.

 ## Acknowledgements